 Violin is, by nature, a pretty solitary instrument.
 While many violinists play in orchestras, of course, the actual learning how to play is usually done alone.

-Sophia is, by nature, a pretty social being.
+My daughter is, by nature, a pretty social being.
 She loves being around other people.
 She arranges playdates for herself on a regular basis and is unhappy when she doesn’t have anybody to play with.
 She even hates having her own room!
 What child hates having their own room?
+She was much happier playing with other people, but practicing by herself was excruciating.

 This is another reason why I think learning something like the trumpet in an environment like middle school band will be more her speed.
 She will be surrounded by other kids learning their own instrument every day, and her own individual practice will be less demanding at first.